 Matthew 8:19-22; Luke 9:57-62

 Today’s passage brings a radical call for discipleship that leaves most of us sitting still.
 In these verses, Jesus allows no doubt about our priorities, demanding that he and the kingdom of God take first place.
 We have already seen this in his call to Peter and Andrew, James and John, and Matthew, in which the he merely said, “Follow me,” and they did, even leaving family behind (Matthew 4:18-22; 9:9).
-We must understand that when Jesus calls, he expects an immediate answer and not some tepid response that, more than anything else, is a measure of our commitment and love (the lack of, that is) towards him.
+We must understand that when Jesus calls, he expects an immediate answer and not some tepid response.
+This, more than anything else, is the measure of our commitment and love towards him.

 But there is a sense in which we must place this passage in context with the whole Bible.
 We have seen on another occasion that our Lord condemned the hypocrisy of the Pharisees and scribes by allowing a man to not care for his aging parents on account of an alleged “loophole” in the law, thus abusing the law they supposedly honored (Matthew 15:1-9).
 And Paul tells us that “if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever” (1 Timothy 5:8).
 So how do we make sense of this?